ReactiveX/RxPY/README.md

 Python Alignment
 ----------------

-Disposables implements a context manager so you may use them in `with` statements.
+Observables implements a context manager so you may use them in `with` statements.

 Observable sequences may be concatenated using `+`, so you can write: